iProov/dotnet-maui/README.md

 The `Options` class allows iProov to be customized in various ways.
 These can be specified by passing an instance of `IProovOptions` in the `LaunchIProov()` method.

-Most of these options are common to both Android and iOS, however, some are Android-only.
+Most of these options are common to both Android and iOS, however, there are some options that are platform-specific.

 For full documentation, please read the respective [iOS](https://github.com/iProov/ios#options) and [Android](https://github.com/iProov/android#customize-the-user-experience) native SDK documentation.